dekmaskin/SourceCodeGatherer/README.md

 3. **Export Your Code**
    - **Export to File**: Saves to your Downloads folder by default (customizable)
    - **Export to Clipboard**: Instantly copies all code to clipboard

+## 💾 Project-Specific Settings

+Source Code Gatherer automatically saves and restores settings for each project you work with:

+- **Window Settings**: Size, position, and state (maximized/normal) are remembered per project
+- **File Type Preferences**: Your selected file extensions are saved for each project
+- **File Size Limits**: Custom file size limits per project
+- **Output Paths**: Last used output location for each project

+When you switch between different projects, the application automatically:
+- Restores your preferred window layout
+- Selects the file types you previously chose for that project
+- Applies your custom settings (file size limits, etc.)
+- Suggests the last output path you used

+This makes it seamless to work with multiple projects without having to reconfigure settings each time.

 ## 📁 Output Format